-The Risk and Compliance Committee reviews the Company's compliance practices, reviews enterprise risks, oversees the Company's risk assessment and management programs, reviews risk preparedness and mitigation, monitors regulatory compliance, and oversees response to regulatory requirements.
+Compliance Committee reviews the Company's The Risk and compliance practices, reviews enterprise risks, oversees the Company's assessment and management programs, preparedness and mitigation, monitors regulatory compliance, and oversees response to regulatory requirements.
 All members of the Risk and Compliance Committee are independent.
 Please see "Risk Oversight" above for further information about the Risk and Compliance Committee's risk management responsibilities.